 - Be yourself: Let your personality shine.

-If you are looking for a photo and video studio, you’re at the right place.
-Career Studio is an integrated multimedia hub with business suits to create your own CV photo and Video CV.
+If you are looking for a photo or video studio, you’re in the right place.
+Career Studio is an integrated multimedia hub equipped with business suits that helps you to create your own CV photo and Video CV.
 Come and experience!

 Location: WLB 301

 Career Studio Open hours: **Career Studio is currently closed until further notice. **

 1 x LED ring light (can adjust light color from yellow to white) with a smartphone stand